Gaps & Punishes

 While this string can be punished by Flawless Blocking the last hit, it isn’t necessary because it is -6 on block.
 If you do choose to Flawless Block, Shang Tsung can stop the string early by only using +,, however this is also punishable at -11 on block.
 Shang Tsung can also cancel the +, into Ground Eruption to stop you from Flawless Blocking.
-Because of this, it’s generally advised to refrain from Flawless Blocking.

 Note: Be careful when trying to Flawless Block this string if Shang Tsung has either the Force Lift or Shapeshifter’s Training abilities equipped.
 If Shang Tsung uses Force Lift after his +,, it will counter your attempt at Flawless Blocking and trigger a Krushing Blow.

-Along with his many low attacks, Shang Tsung will occasionally use his Reserved Pain (+,+) string as a mix-up to catch you off guard.
+Along with his many low attacks, Shang Tsung may occasionally use his Reserved Pain (+,+) string as a mix-up to catch you off-guard.
 It’s incredibly important to not get hit by the overhead from this string because it will trigger a Krushing Blow if only the overhead hits by itself and will launch for a combo.
 Once you see his +, be ready to block high and react to the overhead.
 You will have at least 32 frames to react before the overhead connects.

 Punishing Ground Eruption